Surviving The Summer When You Have A High-Conflict Co-Parent

 Stick to the visitation schedule.
 Amicably divorced couples can be flexible with visitation time, allowing the other to extend vacations, or travel between households more frequently (especially if one parent has a pool).
 However, veering from the court-ordered schedule will likely create more chaos with a high-conflict ex, who’s incapable of reciprocity and doesn’t respect others’ boundaries.
 So, don’t try to mimic what the consciously uncoupling folks do; with a high-conflict ex, think structure, not flexibility.

 Lock down summer activity logistics.
 If you’re in the process of hammering out your divorce agreement, make sure to specify how you will decide on child-related activities such as day or sleepaway camp.
 Get in writing a mechanism for choosing camp and other activities, and how payment will be handled.
 For instance, do both parents need to agree on camp?
 If it’s day camp, is the location convenient for both?
 Are costs split 50-50, or by a different ratio that reflects income disparity?
 Avoid headaches by minimizing wiggle room in your parenting plan.

 While you can’t control your ex, you can safeguard your summer co-parenting by using foresight and maintaining boundaries.
 And just keep this in mind…summer is brief and before you know it, the more structured school year schedule will be here.
 Do your best to enjoy this time with your kids as much you can.

 Learn about legal steps you can take in a high conflict co-parenting situation to reduce stress and protect your kids.
-Schedule a free consultations with one of our highly skilled family law attorneys and get help from a divorce and child custody specialist.
+Schedule a consultation with one of our highly skilled family law attorneys and get help from a divorce and child custody specialist.
 Start safeguarding your future and your relationship with your child.
 Call us at 888-888-0191, or please click the button below